 A work of art’s provenance is always important, even if previous owners were not well known.
 However, as we’ve seen, distinguished provenance can add significantly to an item’s value.
 The best provenance is ownership by royalty, politicians, actors or other luminaries; inclusion in the collection of a famous museum or gallery; or sale by a major auction house such as Sotheby’s or Christie’s.
 Consider the following examples:

 In November 2018, one of the most significant Chinese artworks was auctioned by Christie’s in Hong Kong.
-The millennium-old hand scroll Wood and Rock by scholar, poet, calligrapher and painter Su Shi features a total of 41 collectors’ seals that indicate transferals of ownership — including to many renowned scholars — throughout the Southern Song dynasty, the Yuan dynasty and the Ming dynasty.
+The millennium-old hand scroll Wood and Rock by scholar, poet, calligrapher, and painter Su Shi feature a total of 41 collectors’ seals that indicate transferals of ownership — including too many renowned scholars — throughout the Southern Song dynasty, the Yuan dynasty, and the Ming dynasty.
 Thanks to its cultural and historic significance, as well as its remarkable provenance, the piece was sold for an astounding $59.5 million.